popsonebz/datascience-solution/README.md

 5. Click the "home" folder

+## For Data Science Task
+6. click on "solution_to_data_science.ipynb" then execute the code sequentially.

+## For Docker task one (pandas)
-6. For Pandas Task,  click on "pandas_notebook.ipynb" then execute the code sequentially.
+7. click on "pandas_notebook.ipynb" then execute the code sequentially.

+## For Docker task two (spark)
+8. click on "spark_notebook.ipynb" then execute the code sequentially.

-7. NOTE!!!
+### NOTE!!!
 For Spark Task, this line of code has been changed from
 ```
 csv_dataframe = spark.read.csv("file:///csv_path",header=True)